 Instructions for Submitting Your Thesis to SDR

 Your thesis must be uploaded by the thesis submission deadlines!!
 Students submitting late proposals will automatically be excluded from winning the Firestone Award or doing an oral presentation at the Honors Symposium.

-Honors students graduating in Spring Quarter are required to participate in the Biology Achauer Honors Symposium held Friday May 13, 2016.
+Honors students graduating in Spring Quarter are required to participate in the Biology Achauer Honors Symposium held Friday May 18, 2018.
 Most students, including those graduating in autumn or winter quarters, will present their work on posters.
 For information on how to construct a poster, see Poster Guidelines or visit VPUE's website for additional information about poster design and presentation.
 Poster files should be submitted via webform for our review the day prior to the symposium.
 Note: students must still submit their posters for printing separately - the department does NOT handle this.

 All Honors graduates are expected to attend all of the oral presentations during the Achauer Honors Symposium, so as soon as you have finalized your Spring Quarter study list, make alternative plans for any class that meets Friday afternoons!

 Research Sponsors may nominate their Honors student(s) for the Firestone Medal for Excellence in Undergraduate Research, using the Honors Thesis as the basis for the award.
 Students cannot apply for this distinction.
-In order for students to be considered for the award, the Research Sponsor needs to submit an application to Student Services by Friday, April 22, 2016 .
+In order for students to be considered for the award, the Research Sponsor needs to submit a nomination to Student Services by Friday, April 27, 2018 .
 This means that you should submit your Thesis to your Readers even earlier than the deadline if you’d like to be considered for the prestige -- and cash -- associated with the Firestone Medal!